 Ink Business Cash Credit Card

 If you’re looking for a straight cash back card, the Ink Business Cash Credit Card is a great card for you.
 Right now, you can earn a $500 cash back bonus when you open a new card and spend $3,000 in the first 3 months.
 You’ll earn 5% cash back on the first $25,000 spent annually at office supply stores, cell phones, landlines, or internet services.
-You’ll also earn 2% cash back on each dollar spent at restaurants and hotels on the first $25,000 annually, and 1% on everything else.
-Plus, you’ll also enjoy a 0% APR on all balances and balance transfers for the first 12 months you have the card.
+You’ll also earn 2% cash back on each dollar spent at restaurants and gas stations on the first $25,000 annually, and 1% on everything else.
 There is no annual fee and points never expire, making this a great cash back card for any business.

 How to Form an LLC